khoi/khoi-hugo/content/post/serialize_binary_tree.md

 ## Solution

-One could find a way to serialize it to a string, but the problem doesn't forbid the use of standard lib so I'm going to be lazy and use built in Go's JSON marshaler here and call it a day 😆.
+One could find a way to serialize a binary tree to a string, but the question doesn't forbid the use of standard lib so I'm going to be lazy and use built in Go's JSON marshaler here and call it a day 😆.

 `3_serialize_binary_tree.go`
 ```go